team10summer2019/project/README.md

 #JUnitTests

 In the Folder /project/JUnitTests/ , are FloorInventoryTest_JUnit.java  InventoryTest_JUnit.java  LockLeverTest_JUnit.java and PointTest.java.
 Add these files to a folder
-in the eclipse project created for FinalGUI and FinalText, nameing this folder JUnitTests.
+in the eclipse project created for FinalGUI and FinalText, naming this folder JUnitTests.
 Link JUnit to the library, by right clicking on the eclipse project folder and clicking the following:<BR>

 Build Path -> Configure Build Path -> Add Library  -> Junit -> JUnit5 -> Finish -> Apply and Close.<BR>